 Knowledge — Knowledge helps inform your judgement, e.g., knowledge of biology helps you identify quack medical cures.
 Education covers knowledge well, though it is a fair criticism that schools put too much emphasis on knowledge, and sometimes teach knowledge that has little practical use beyond school.

 Objectivity — Critical thinking requires you to be aware of and manage your own biases, and to be open to changing your mind.
 Also it helps to intuit other people’s biases and motives.
-This is part of Social-Emotional Learning (SEL), which is not taught enough in most schools.
+This is part of Social-Emotional Learning (SEL), which is taught to varying degrees.
 While this is critical gap, there are many other resources for SEL, so it is not my focus here.

 Morality — Critical thinking requires fair and ethical decisions.
 While morality is not formally structured in the curriculum, it is discussed often, especially in literature and social studies.